 New position in 2018, we’re seeking strong, collaborative leadership to partner with the Director in managing our camp program operations.
 You should have at least 3 years experience at residential summer camp, with Quaker background through a Meeting, camp or school strongly preferred.
 Position may be shared between two people, and will be residential July 1-29, with possible remote start date for part time work in late May or June.
 Position Description Program Manager

-Program Staff/Camp Counselors (minimum age 18, exception may be possible for qualified high school graduates at 17)
+Program Staff/Camp Counselors (minimum age 18, exception may be possible for qualified high school graduates or CIT alum at 17)

 Counselors form the heart and soul of the camp each summer, so we’re looking for outstanding role models and leaders.
 Many counselors are also lifeguards, drivers, program specialists (eg with CIT, arts & crafts, wilderness), and medic/assistant medic.
 As a team, you’re responsible for planning and leading activities using your own creativity, talents, and values.
 Most counselors are assigned to a cabin/yurt group, others will “float” as needed to cover days off.
 Position Description Counselors